 - senior officials from Commonwealth departments;

 - the CEOs of the Australian Research Council, the National Health and Medical Research Council and the Commonwealth Scientific and Industrial Research Organisation;

-- the Head of the Defence Science and Technology Organisation;
+- the Chief Defence Scientist of the Defence Science and Technology Organisation;

 - the Chair of the Innovation Australia Board; and